Eurozone: Administration and representation

 The European Central Bank (seat in Frankfurt depicted) is the supranational monetary authority of the eurozone.

 The monetary policy of all countries in the eurozone is managed by the European Central Bank (ECB) and the Eurosystem which comprises the ECB and the central banks of the EU states who have joined the eurozone.
 Countries outside the eurozone are not represented in these institutions.
 Whereas all EU member states are part of the European System of Central Banks (ESCB), non EU member states have no say in all three institutions, even those with monetary agreements such as Monaco.
 The ECB is entitled to authorise the design and printing of euro banknotes and the volume of euro coins minted, and its president is currently Christine Lagarde.

-The eurozone is represented politically by its finance ministers, known collectively as the Eurogroup, and is presided over by a president, currently Paschal Donohoe.
+The eurozone is represented politically by its finance ministers, known collectively as the Eurogroup, and is presided over by a president, currently Kyriakos Pierrakakis.
 The finance ministers of the EU member states that use the euro meet a day before a meeting of the Economic and Financial Affairs Council (Ecofin) of the Council of the European Union.
 The Group is not an official Council formation but when the full EcoFin council votes on matters only affecting the eurozone, only Euro Group members are permitted to vote on it.

 Since the 2008 financial crisis, the Euro Group has met irregularly not as finance ministers, but as heads of state and government (like the European Council).
 It is in this forum, the Euro summit, that many eurozone reforms have been decided upon.
 In 2011, former French President Nicolas Sarkozy pushed for these summits to become regular and twice a year in order for it to be a 'true economic government'.